 As popular as Whoopie Pies seem to be on the Internet, I hardly ever see them at school events or bake sales.
 We get a lot of cupcakes, brownies and chocolate chip cookies, but Whoopie Pies?
 Nope.

 I guess people perceive them as too much work or forget about them altogether.
 I usually fall into the latter category, but last week was an exception.
-I’d been testing a few different Whoopie Pie recipes and Fuzz needed to take goodies to a Beauty and the Beast cast party.
+I'd been testing a few different Whoopie Pie recipes and Fuzz needed to take goodies to school party.

-I’ll never know if the kids liked them because about 10 minutes after Fuzz set down the bag, the whole thing disappeared (bag and all).
-But I I liked them!
-This recipe will give you a very puffy Whoopie Pie with a high ratio of cake to filling.
-Also, this particular filling is 100% butter.
+I'll never know if the kids liked them because about 10 minutes after Fuzz set down the bag, the whole thing disappeared (bag and all).
+But I liked them!
+This recipe gives you very puffy Chocolate Whoopie Pies with a high ratio of cake to filling.
+Also, this particular filling is made with 100% butter.
 Some recipes use shortening in the filling or a mix of butter and shortening.
-I actually like the fillings with a little bit of both, but since shelf-life and stability wasn’t an issue here and I wasn’t worried about the filling melting, I went with the butter recipe.
-That being said, if you ever decided to make a version of Whoopie Pies that calls for shortening, go to a cake decorating store or order yourself some high ratio shortening.
-It’s the type a lot of professional cake decorators and bakers use, and the flavor and texture might remind you of the old school fluffy grocery store cupcake icing.
-But this version just uses butter and has a little regular shortening in the cake (As far as I can tell, hi ratio doesn’t make much of a difference when baked into things).
+I actually like the fillings with a little bit of both, but since shelf-life and stability weren't issues here, I went with the butter recipe.